ratchetio/nko3_website/designs/blog/2011/09-a-basic-introduction-to-mongodb.md

       Server = mongo.Server,
       Db = mongo.Db;

-    var server = new Server('localhost', 27017, {auto_reconnect: true});
-    var db = new Db('exampleDb', server);

-    db.open(function(err, db) {
+    Db.connect("mongodb://localhost:27017/exampleDb", {auto_reconnect:true}, function(err, db) {
       if(!err) {
         console.log("We are connected");
       }
     });

-Let's have a quick look at the simple connection.
-The **new Server(...)** sets up a configuration for the connection and the **auto_reconnect** tells the driver to retry sending a command to the server if there is a failure.
-Another option you can set is **poolSize**, this allows you to control how many tcp connections are opened in parallel.
-The default value for this is 1 but you can set it as high as you want.
+Let's have a quick look at how the connection code works.
+The **Db.connect** method let's use use a uri to connect to the Mongo database, where **localhost:27017** is the server host and port and **exampleDb** the db we wish to connect to.
+After the url notice the hash containing the **auto_reconnect** key.
+Auto reconnect tells the driver to retry sending a command to the server if there is a failure during it's execution.

+Another useful option you can pass in is

+**poolSize**, this allows you to control how many tcp connections are opened in parallel.
+The default value for this is 5 but you can set it as high as you want.
 The driver will use a round-robin strategy to dispatch and read from the tcp connection.